isadario/bdt_project_lodgings_bologna/README.md

 Here below the GIFS are meant to display how it is viewed in Voila.

-Here below a demo for the geospatial analysis
+This is one of the maps employed for the high-level geospatial analysis
 ![popularity](demo_gif/mostcommon.gif)

-filter on top of the clustering (from PCA scores) function:
+and this to filter listings and display clustering (from PCA scores) labels:
 ![clustering](demo_gif/clustering.gif)